SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/README.md

 - Troubleshooting login failures, DNS issues, RDP access, NTFS permissions
 - Preparing for certifications: **MD-102**, **AZ-900**

-This portfolio reflects a mindset of **discipline and deep curiosity**, documenting not just what worked — but *what broke, how it was fixed,* and *what was learned* along the way.
+This portfolio reflects a mindset of **discipline and deep curiosity**, documenting not just what worked but, *what broke, how it was fixed,* and *what was learned* along the way.

 ---